 Point Spread Betting for American Sports

-Point spreads are the most common way US sports are wagered.
-To explain, if a game has Patriots -9.0 / Vikings +9.0 the Patriots are 9.0 point favorites and the Vikings are 9.0 point underdogs.
-You can bet on either team which, unless otherwise stated, requires you to risk $1.10 for each $1.00 you want to win.
-For Patriots bettors to win they need their team to win by 10 or more points; if 9 points it's a push (no action).
+Point spreads are the most common way to wager on US sports.
+To explain, if a game has Patriots -9.0 / Vikings +9.0, the Patriots are 9.0 point favorites and the Vikings are 9.0 point underdogs.
+You can bet on either team, which, unless otherwise stated, requires you to risk $1.10 for each $1.00 you want to win.
+For Patriots bettors to prevail, they need their team to win by 10 or more points; if 9 points, it's a push (no action).
 Vikings bettors win if their team either wins the game or loses by less than 9 points.

-The reason point spreads are used is because most recreational bettors prefer to wager even money propositions.
-In the above example if there was no point spread only moneyline betting would exist.
-So, if odds makers are giving the New England Patriots a 73% chance of winning a game, in order to take bets and still have a small profit margin, the bookmaker would require Patriot bettors stake $3.00 or more for each $1.00 they want to win.
-With a point spread, the odds are balanced and therefore it cost just $1.10 to win $1.00, or even less at reduced juice sportsbooks.
+Point spreads are used since most recreational bettors prefer to wager even money propositions.
+In the above example, if there was no point spread, only moneyline betting would exist.
+So, if odds makers are giving the New England Patriots a 73% chance of winning a game, in order to take bets and still have a small profit margin, the bookmaker would require Patriot bettors to stake $3.00 or more for each $1.00 they want to win.
+With a point spread, the odds are balanced, and therefore it costs just $1.10 to win $1.00, or even less at sites offering reduced juice.

 Point Spread Betting Strategy

-Strategy for betting point spreads is obviously different for each sport and league, but some general tips I can give that apply to them all:
+Strategy for betting point spreads is obviously different for each sport and league, but here are some general tips we can give that apply to them all:

-- Take advantage of Sports Betting Bonus Offers - The best way to beat sports betting is open accounts at multiple betting sites, shop the lines and claim bonus and promotion offers.
-Right now www.justbet.cx is offering an 80% up to $400 bonus to players using code FREE80, and www.topbet.com is offering a 50% up to $250 cash bonus to players who use code 250FREE.
-Having the extra bonus cash to wager with can offset the bookmaker advantage.
+- Take advantage of Sports Betting Bonus Offers - The best way to beat sports betting is to open accounts at multiple betting sites, shop the lines, and claim bonus and promotion offers.
+Right now, JustBet is offering an 80% up to $400 bonus to players using code FREE80, and TopBet is offering a 50% up to $250 cash bonus to players who use the code 250FREE.
+Having the extra bonus cash with which to wager can offset the bookmaker advantage.

-- Use Multiple Betting Sites - The reason to use multiple betting sites is point spreads vary between sites.
+- Use Multiple Betting Sites - Use multiple betting sites since point spreads vary between sites.
 Although it may seem inconvenient, one of the biggest keys to beating sports over the long term is always betting with the best price.
-If you want to bet the Celtics and see Topbet has them at -5.0 and Justbet has them at -4.5 then obviously you want to make the wager at Justbet.
+If you want to bet on the Celtics and see Topbet has them at -5.0 and Justbet at -4.5, then obviously you want to make the wager at Justbet.

-- Be Careful of Road Favorites - Many novice bettors fair to understand just how great a factor home advantage is when wagering on sport events.
-When looking at the board for potential wagers, these bettors tend to get excited and bet lots of superior teams favored on the road against a weaker opponent.
-As explained in my article handicapping the market, the betting market is much more advanced than this - for the most part point spreads are always going to be 50/50 propositions.
+- Be Careful of Road Favorites - Many novice bettors fail to understand just how great a factor home advantage is when wagering on sport events.
+When looking at the board for potential wagers, these bettors tend to get excited and bet on lots of superior teams favored on the road against weaker opponents.
+As explained in our article on handicapping the market, the betting market is much more advanced than this, and for the most part point spreads are always going to be 50/50 propositions.

-With these general tips now covered, allow me to share some point spread betting tips specific to each of the two most popular US sports, football and basketball.
+With these general tips now covered, allow us to share some point spread betting tips specific to each of the two most popular US sports: football and basketball.

 Point Spread Betting in Football

 Another way to beat football point spreads is to shop for off market prices.
-If you're shopping online betting sites and see every site is offering Vikings +7.0, but then find Bovada is offering +7.5 there's a good chance the wager at Bovada is +EV.
-For more on this, and to learn another strategy for making football point spreads profitable read my article on buying half-points in football.
+If you're shopping online betting sites, and see every site is offering Vikings +7.0, but then find that Bovada is offering +7.5, there's a good chance the wager at Bovada is +EV.
+For more on this, and to learn another strategy for making football point spreads profitable, read the article on buying half-points in football.

 Finally, always consider whether or not the point spread and betting total are correlated.
 If they are, a parlay wager is better.
 For example, a college football point spread +24.5 parlayed with under 48 points in the same game might be a great parlay bet.
-This is because if the +24.5 team covers the point spread, chances are increased the game also goes under the posted total of 48.
+If the +24.5 team covers the point spread, chances are increased that the game also goes under the posted total of 48.

 Point Spread Betting in Basketball

 Most online betting sites offer bettors the ability to purchase half-points at 10 cents each.
-For example if the Lakers are -6.5 -110 you have the options to wager -6.0 -120, -5.5 -130 etc. A great strategy for betting basketball point spreads is to shop dozen of betting sites for the best line, find the best and then purchase as many half points possible (so long as they are priced 10 cents each).
+For example, if the Lakers are -6.5 -110, you have the options to wager -6.0 -120, -5.5 -130, etc. A great strategy for betting basketball point spreads is to shop dozen of betting sites for the best line, and then purchase as many half points as possible (so long as they are priced 10 cents each).

-The key here is to target the point spread 5 and 7 as these are virtually tied as the most common margin of victory.
-Also worth noting is while most betting sites are only willing to sell 2 or 3 half points for 10 cents each, after which point they start charging more, BetOnline.com sells up four half points at this price.
+The key here is to target the point spread 5 and 7, because these are virtually tied as the most common margin of victory.
+Also worth noting is that most betting sites are only willing to sell 2 or 3 half points for 10 cents each, after which point they start charging more; BetOnline sells up to four half points at this price.

 Point Spread Betting Warning

-To provide you a quick warning, if you only make large +EV bets such as the basketball one I just showed - betting sites will limit the amount they allow you to wager.
-It's not uncommon for online bookmakers to spot an advantage player and say "okay you can keep wagering here, but the maximum you're allowed to bet per game is $500.00".
-If you keep betting and winning they might then cut the limits further.
-For this reason you should attempt to camouflage the fact you're sharp by also making some wagers in their casino and making other random bets.
+To provide a quick warning, if you only make large +EV bets such as the basketball example above, betting sites will limit the amount you are allowed to wager.
+It's not uncommon for online bookmakers to spot an advantage player and say, "okay you can keep wagering here, but the maximum you're allowed to bet per game is $500.00."
+If you keep betting and winning, they might even cut the limits further.
+For this reason, you should attempt to camouflage the fact that you're sharp by also making some wagers in their casino and other random bets.

-Know that there are dozens of reputable online betting sites to wager at, so it will take sharp bettors months if not years to run through all the options while still having large limits.
-If down the road you find yourself running out places to bet, www.bookmaker.eu is very friendly to professionals and is willing to take $20,000+ bets on most point spreads, while remaining happy to pay bettors that win.
-This is because they are the largest betting site by a mile, in terms of volume, on US sports, and don't mind allowing sharps to wager in order to offset their risk.
+Know that there are dozens of reputable online betting sites at which to wager, so it will take sharp bettors months, if not years, to run through all the options while still having large limits.
+If, down the road, you find yourself running out of places to bet, Bookmaker is very friendly to professionals and is willing to take $20,000+ bets on most point spreads, while remaining happy to pay bettors who win.
+They are the largest betting site by a mile in terms of volume on US sports, and they don't mind allowing sharps to wager in order to offset their risk.